Keyboard shortcuts

 Axioms

-Accesing axioms is more or less like accessing maps, but more verbose and matching through backtracing, and the return is always a vector of elements (empty if no elements are found):
+Accessing axioms is similar to accessing maps, but matching is broader and the result is always a vector of matches:

 var parent: axi[str, str] = { {"albert","bob"}, {"alice","bob"}, {"bob","carl"}, {"bob","tom"} };